bustawin/iterated/README.md

 Working with iterators means that:

-* The library is speedy and introduces little overhead (at the bottom we iterate with [`for ... of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of)).
+* The library is speedy and introduces little overhead (that's because we iterate with [`for ... of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of)).
 * We only iterate once.
 * RAM consumption is low, as we don't compute intermediate data structures (unless required by the algorithm).
-* We are compatible by default with any other library accepting the iterator protocol.
+* We are compatible with any other library accepting the iterator protocol.
 * We support arrays, strings, Maps, Sets...
 * Makes extending this library easy and in a decoupled way.

+Extending the library is as follows:

 ```typescript
 function doStuffWithDevices(devices: Iterable<Device>): Iterable<Device> {